gmarkall/nbep-7/README.md

 ## Prototyping / experimental implementation

-Some prototyping and experimental implementations have been produced to guide the designs presented in this document.
-The implementations presently do not fully align with the design outlined here, but were used for proving the concept for various aspects of the design.
-In particular the interface does not provide such clean boundaries as outlined in the above design, but instead provides a little more than the minumum required to implement external memory management plugins using RMM (and potentially others, e.g, CuPy, but these are as-yet unimplemented.
+Some prototype / experimental implementations have been produced to guide the designs presented in this document.
+The implementations presently do not fully align with the design outlined here, but were used for proving concepts for various aspects of the design.
+In particular, the implementation:

+- Provides enough change to support an EMM plugin using RMM
+  - and potentially other EMM plugins such as for CuPy, but these are as-yet unimplemented.
+- does not provide such clean boundaries as outlined in this document

 It is expected that as the design and document evolve towards completion, the prototype implementations will be modified to more closely align with the